romanrostislavovich/auditfy/README.md

 - and e.t.c

 ### Note
 > Because this tool have a lot of rules.
-All rules on `warning` by default
+All rules on `warning` by default (temporarily)

 ## Installation